msupply-foundation/conforma-server/documentation/Demo-Server-Guide.md

   `sudo docker pull <full-image-name>`
   Example: `sudo docker pull msupplyfoundation/conforma:build-v0.2.0-7_2022-04-07_ee35c8`

+If the server is already configured, you can skip to [docker-compose](#docker-compose)

 ## Move files/folder to/from instance

 Follow this process whenever the docker-compose or nginx configs are updated (`./docker/demo_server/docker-compose.yml`)